LitGroup/money.dart/README.md

 The Money class is immutable, so each operation returns a new Money instance.

-`Money` provides next arithmetic operators:
+`Money` provides the following arithmetic operators:

 * unary `-()`
 * `+(Money)`